eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/linux.rst

 yaml-cpp
 ^^^^^^^^

-yaml-cpp is a YAML parser and emitter in C++ matching the YAML 1.2 spec, and is used by *DDS Recorder* application to parse the provided configuration files.
+yaml-cpp is a YAML parser and emitter in C++ matching the YAML 1.2 spec, and is used by |ddsrecord| application to parse the provided configuration files.
 Install yaml-cpp using the package manager of the appropriate Linux distribution.
 For example, on Ubuntu use the command: